JetBrains/intellij-sdk-docs/topics/ui/controls/built_in_button.md

 ## When to use

 ### Browse
-The **Browse** button opens a dialog with the disk, a tree view, or a table of values.
+The **Browse** button shows a dialog for opening files from the disk, a tree view, or a table of values.
-Use the **Browse** icon for a file/folder path selected from the disk:
+Use the **Browse** icon to select a single file or a folder from the disc.

 <img src="built_in_button_browse.png" alt="Browse" width="706"/>

 [//]: # (An input field with browse button: [`TextFieldWithBrowseButton`]&#40;%gh-ic%/platform/platform-api/src/com/intellij/openapi/ui/TextFieldWithBrowseButton.java&#41;)